MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/samples/create-update-multiple.md

 This project simply loops through the list of prepared Entity instances to perform create and update individual operations sequentially using the [CreateRequest](xref:Microsoft.Xrm.Sdk.Messages.CreateRequest) and [UpdateRequest](xref:Microsoft.Xrm.Sdk.Messages.UpdateRequest) classes.

+> [!NOTE]
-This sample represents the case where no effort is applied to maximize throughput.
+> This sample represents the case where no effort is applied to maximize throughput.
 It should represent the worst case for performance.

 The output of this project with 100 records will include this: